 Tax stories bring real life relevance to your classroom.

-With the student workbook, create up to 20 sample tax returns anonymously online, in the computer lab; save the cases to edit or play with again.
+With the student workbook, Intuit permits each student to create up to 20 sample tax returns anonymously online.
+Great for working in the computer lab; allows for all sorts of fun what-if scenario's, and students can save the cases to edit again.

 Tax literacy is an essential skill we love to ignore but require for life.

 The student workbook is designed to introduce students to taxation with five case studies:

 Student moves away for school, and back for summer job, then back to school

 With TurboTax Online, there is no software to install, sign in, use any computer.
 Save your work and come back to finish it later.
 That makes it perfect for students in your computer lab to play and learn about tax.